Introduced in Episode 1: Roads

 - Jerkass: He acts antagonistically to the protagonists every time he's on-screen and constantly throws insults, whether at Sean and his brother or Lyla.

-- Politically Incorrect Villain: He uses racial slurs against Daniel and Sean.
+- Politically Incorrect Villain: He uses racial slurs against Daniel and Sean and calls Daniel a "fucking retard".

 - Small Role, Big Impact: If he hadn't picked a fight with Sean, the plot never would've happened.